 Funds raised through this store will be used to produce the TV series Horses and Heroes as well as raise awareness of the healing benefits of equine therapy.
 By combining it with peer support therapy, the series will help veterans heal and move forward.

 Unlike most crowdfunding campaigns, supporting our project benefits both yourself and the project.
 You receive a high-quality shirt that is shipped directly from the manufacturer, which shows your support of veterans, while at the same time assisting our team in producing the series.
-To learn more about the series and our team, please visit our website.
-It also has a link to our store.
 Please buy a shirt and share our information on your social networking sites with the request that others do the same.
 Thank you in advance for your assistance in producing Horses and Heroes.
 If you have any question, our contact information is at the top.